If you have not already done so, activate the Cloud Identity

 My Applications

-the Cloud Identity Engine app.
+then select the Cloud Identity Engine app.

-the IdP profile on the Cloud Identity Engine app as indicated in
+2. Copy the necessary information from PingOne and enter it in the IdP profile on the Cloud Identity Engine app as indicated in the following table:

-Copy or Download From Okta Admin Console
+Copy or Download from Okta Admin Console

 Enter in Cloud Identity Engine IdP Profile